Take Me to the Moon

 Take Me to the Moon is a 2017 Taiwanese romance film directed by Hsieh Chun-yi.
 The film stars Jasper Liu, Vivian Sung, Vera Yen, Shih Chih-tian, Pipi Yao and Lee Chuan.
 It was released in theaters on December 1, 2017.

 Premise

 Cheng-hsiang reunites with the members of his high school band and reminisces about their lead singer and his past love, En-pei, whose pursuit of her dreams ended in tragedy.
-He regrets having encouraged her to pursue her dreams all those years ago, wondering if she wouldn't have died if he hadn't done so.
-Drunk after the memorial and hit by a vehicle, Cheng-hsiang is miraculously transported back to the past, where he sets out to stop En-pei from making the same mistake.
+He regrets having encouraged her to pursue her dreams all those years ago, wondering if she would have lived if only he had not encouraged her.
+Drunk after the memorial and hit by a vehicle, Cheng-hsiang is miraculously transported back to the past, where he sets out to give better advice to En-pei.